ellysh/video-game-bots/ClickerBots/protection.md

 ## Analysis of Actions

 There are several obvious regularities in the "SimpleBot.au3" script.
 Our protection system can analyze the performed actions and make conclusion about usage a bot.
 First regularity is time delays between the actions.
-User have not possibility to repeat his actions with very precise delays.
+User has not possibility to repeat his actions with very precise delays.
 Protection algorithm can measure delays between the actions of one certain type.
 There is very high probability that the actions are emulated by a bot if delays betweeen them less than 500 milliseconds.
 Now we will implement protection algorithm that is based on this time measurement.

-The protection system should solve two tasks: intercept user's actions and analyze them.
-This is a code snippet to intercept pressed keys:
+The protection system should solve two tasks: capture user's actions and analyze them.
+This is a code snippet to capture the pressed keys:
 ```AutoIt
 global const $gKeyHandler = "_KeyHandler"